RaiZiStyle/example-docker-ubo/README.md

 But it doesn work because :
 Each RUN statement in a Dockerfile is run in a separate shell.
 So once a statement is done, all environment variables are lost.
 Even if they are exported.
 So we can't parse FULL_PHP_VERSION to get only Major.Minor

+BuildKit is the builder for docker.
+> BuildKit only builds the stages that the target stage depends on.

+So if we build as usual, `BuildKit` will see that the `FROM debian` is not useful, and will not build the layer.
+And therefor, will not check if `--build-arg` is set correctly